devshorts/TypescriptLocaleGenerator/README.md

 Implementation
 ---

 The locale generator is split into two sections.
 The first is a locale parser, which creates an AST using FParsec combinators.
 The first part will also normalize all locales.
 For example, if you add a property to the master language (right now its "en-US" but it is configurable), you want that property to be added to the `.properties`. files of all the other languages.
 Same if you remove a property, you want that property to be removed.

+Using the first section you can get direct access to the properties AST, so you can implement other writers or do other syntax manipulation.
+Comment information is also stored in the AST so you can leverage that information as well if you need to.

 The second part is the typescript writer, which takes the normalized locales and their groups, generates class and interface implementations, and merges all the files into the appropriate final form.